|Optical Systems, Illumination, Solar Energy, Stray Light, Remote Sensing

 |Research at Ventura Photonics

-Ventura Photonics has conducted extensive research into sensor related topics including climate energy
+Ventura Photonics has conducted research into sensor related topics including climate energy

-transfer and climate change.
+transfer and climate change since 2009.
 This has included analysis of the energy transfer at the

-land-air and ocean-air interface, atmospheric radiative transfer calculations at high spectral
+land-air and ocean-air interfaces, atmospheric radiative transfer calculations at high spectral

 and spatial resolution and analysis of meteorological surface air temperature (MSAT) data from